zengzengzenghuy/xmtp-circles-miniapp/src/components/arcade/README.md

 | `mySeq` / `expectedOpponentSeq` | Move sequence counters |
 | `winner` | Winner address (set at game end) |

+The reducer latches the first accepted winner for the session.
+Successful verification is also treated as settled state, so late duplicate terminal messages do not replace an already verified result.

 ### Phase Flow (UI)

 ```